Page PDF

 EDSC 3000 Educational Psychology 3

-EDSC 325G Equitable Technology Integration 2
+EDSC 325G Equitable Technology Integration GI 2

-EDSP 340G Exceptional Students 2
+EDSP 340G Exceptional Students GI 2

 EDSC 4200 Classroom Management I (Dance Education Majors take DANC 4430 in place of EDSC 4200) 2